ericrogler/Green-Book/Z004_Management_General_Teaching.md

 ## **Short Answer**

+**God Entity, Futurama (2002)**
+> "When you do things right, people won't be sure you've done anything at all."
+- Ironically, in practice, sometimes being visible is what gets you noticed and promoted while not being visible may get you in trouble.

-Though this chapter talks about management in the context of teaching and instruction, some information can also apply to associates, employees, peers, and more across various industries.
+*Notice: Though this chapter talks about management in the context of teaching and instruction, some information can also apply to associates, employees, peers, and more across various industries.*

 **The ultimate goal is managing time/deadlines, cost, scope/requirements, and quality.** Soft skills, like communicating with people, and hard skills, like technical knowledge, are means you shouldn't neglect to best meet that goal.
 If you're not sure how to set up a process or workflow, start with the minimum (or simplest) that works.
 This could be sticky notes on a wall, a word document, or spreadsheet.
-Advocating for complicated processes when they aren't needed goes against to your goals.
+Advocating for complicated processes when they aren't needed often goes against your goals.

+**Do not ever neglect technical skills, even if you're in a management role now or in the future.** This also applies for managers in multiple industries, like programming and software, and also applies to teachers/instructors.
+You may be able to manage people well as a teacher, but your curriculum's content suffers if you don't know how to effectively teach.

-**Prepare for the worst, but assume the best of people.** You may also need licensure or certifications to teach specific subjects or do particular tasks legally, such as administering medicine to students.
+**Prepare for the worst, but assume the best of people.**
-- Also, never be alone in a room with two or fewer students without the door open.

 Cooking something at 1200 degrees for 1 hour does *not* produce the same result as cooking something at 300 degrees for 4 hours.
 - I have to say this is a joke, but if you apply this thinking broadly across multiple scenarios, you *will* have a bad time.

-Lastly, most of your management "training" is going to happen on the job.
+Lastly, most management "training" is going to happen on the job.
 As much as you'd like to be the manager that says "just get your work done and I'm good" that's rarely, if ever, going to be the case in practice and you'll still have accountability and autonomy issues.

 ## **Long Answer**

 Teaching is either extremely hands-off (many online "courses" avoid interfacing with students almost entirely) or extremely hands-on.
-It can also be anywhere between those two extremes.
+It can also be anywhere between those two extremes, but management exists across the entire spectrum.

 Students range from a variety of backgrounds across multiple demographics.
 What may work for one student may not work for another, and how a student behaves in class varies from student to student.
 Some students may also respect the authority of a teacher and be respectful to other students.
 Some students will actively undermine the education of their peers, interrupt you when an opportunity arises, or even resort to physical contact.

 This is a reality of the environment many teachers and instructors deal with on a daily, if not hourly, basis in a classroom setting.
+You have to manage people.

 **You still need to plan for the worst-case scenarios.**

 If you can figure out how to handle students at their worst, then you can handle them at every other degree of behavior.

+If a manager, or someone who manages, consistently encounters the same problem(s) over and over, then that manager is likely the problem.

 ### **Is Teaching (and Instruction) Hard?**